Long Trail: Preparation Part 3 (The Gear List)

 Electronics

-Note: Because I am very picky about organization, I carry a lot of dry bags.
+Author’s Note: Because I am very picky about organization, I carry a lot of dry bags.
 I think most hikers would probably say this is overkill, and honestly, they are probably right.
-For peace of mind though I’m willing to endure the small weight penalty.
+For peace of mind, though, I’m willing to endure the small weight penalty.

 Phone — Google Pixel 5